HVAC Trade School Guide 2026: Programs, Costs & Careers

 HVAC technology is the science behind indoor comfort.
 It covers the heating, ventilation, air conditioning, and refrigeration (HVAC/R) systems that control temperature, humidity, and air purity in every kind of building.
 As a technician, you’ll be the expert who installs, maintains, and repairs these complex systems.
 The work is a mix of mechanical skill, electrical knowledge, and critical problem solving.

 The demand for these skills is strong and growing.
-Employment for HVAC mechanics and installers is projected to grow 8% between 2024 and 2034, which is much faster than the average for all jobs.
+Employment for HVAC mechanics and installers is projected to grow, which is much faster than the average for all jobs.
 For ongoing updates on hiring trends and technology, follow our HVAC industry news.

 Your Future HVAC Career Path